najibels/FinalCapstone/README.md

 ### 4/11
 - Pushed files to Git
-- Worked on models
+- Updated Models
-- Worked on shopping cart
+- Worked on Login
-- worked on login